drupalwxt/site-wxt/docker/README.md

 ## Architecture

 Now that all of the infrastructure and pre-requisites have now been installed + built out we can take a moment to go over the architecture.

-The tree diagram represented below gives a overview of the generated scaffold.
+The tree represented below gives a overview of the generated scaffold.
 All logic is contained within a single docker folder + 5 controller files.

 ```
 .